 A number of our pupils go on to study Sports Science and related courses at university.

 Many of our pupils achieve representation at district, county, region or national level in a variety of sports.
 In recent years Bablake has seen pupils reach national standards in hockey and rugby.

 Pupils are encouraged to attend extracurricular activities at both team and recreational levels.
 A diverse extracurricular programme provides something for everyone alongside a comprehensive fixture list.
 Bablake School is proud of its school teams which exist at all age groups in athletics, cricket, cross country, football, hockey, netball, rounders, rugby and tennis.

-Recreational Activities include: badminton, dance, fitness, swimming, climbing, table tennis, basketball and trampolining and gymnastics.
+Recreational activities include badminton, dance, fitness, swimming, climbing, table tennis, basketball, trampolining and gymnastics.

 There is an opportunity for pupils to obtain life-saving and ASA swimming teacher’s qualifications.

 Touring is an integral part of the department's programme.
-Boys’ and girls’ senior tours run every 3 years.
+Boys’ and girls’ senior tours run every three years.
 Recent destinations have included South Africa, Sri Lanka and Singapore and Malaysia.

 For more information, contact the department heads at:

 There has always been so much do to at school and she has always come back happy, energetic and ready for more.